Jonas Sofa Collection (2017)

 Design Within Reach, USA

-As the final release for year 2016, we are proud to extend the collaboration with Design Within Reach with the studio’s most important project for the US market to date; the Jonas Sofa Collection.
+As the final project in 2016, we are proud to extend the collaboration with Design Within Reach with the studio’s most important project for the US market to date; the Jonas Sofa Collection.
 The seating range is the result of a close collaboration with the DWR product development team and craftsmen at the factory in Winnepeg, Canada.

 With a specific request for a multi-functional and versatile furniture range suitable for many users and living conditions the Jonas Collections is designed to become a social hub in the house for people to gather around.
 A sofa is the natural center-piece in a living room and I believe it should express confidence, quality and comfort, says Jonas Wagell, but it also has to be timeless and have a humble and unobtrusive expression to last for many years to come.